techie-joe/core-dev/README.md

 For example, to change the default layout:

-1. Create a copy of `/_layouts/default.html` in your site's repository.
+1. Copy the `/_layouts/default.html` files to your site's repository.
 2. Then customize it as you'd like.

 _**Pro-tip:** click "raw" to make copying easier._